 99

-(1) This paragraph applies where a person ceases to be the administrator of a company (whether because he vacates office by reason of resignation, death or otherwise, because he is removed from office or because his appointment ceases to have effect).
+(1) This paragraph applies where a person ceases to be the education administrator of a further education body (whether because he vacates office by reason of resignation, death or otherwise, because he is removed from office or because his appointment ceases to have effect).

 (2) In this paragraph--

-"the former administrator" means the person referred to in sub-paragraph (1), and
+"the former education administrator" means the person referred to in sub-paragraph (1), and

-"cessation" means the time when he ceases to be the company's administrator.
+"cessation" means the time when he ceases to be the further education body's education administrator.

-(3) The former administrator's remuneration and expenses shall be--
+(3) The former education administrator's remuneration and expenses shall be--

-(a) charged on and payable out of property of which he had custody or control immediately before cessation, and
+(a) charged on and payable out of property of which he had custody or control immediately before cessation[, and

-(b) payable in priority to any security to which paragraph 70 applies.

 (4) A sum payable in respect of a debt or liability arising out of a contract entered into by the former administrator or a predecessor before cessation shall be--